jolocom/agent-admin-tools/readme.md

 ## Setup
 1. clone this directory and open it in vscode
-2. install v0.14.2 of the "Event Better TOML" vscode extension
+2. install v0.14.2 of the "Event Better TOML" vscode extension. *It's important that this version is used*. the latest version (0.19.0 as of writing) has a bug that means completions don't work.

 ## Usage